 How can I successfully stop unsolicited texts about real estate?

-- Download Third-party Apps: Use apps designed to filter and block spam messages.
-They can help manage unwanted communications.
+- Download Third-party Apps: Use apps that are made to sort through and stop spam messages.
+They can help you handle messages you don’t want.

 Who should I tell about spam texts concerning Texas real estate?

-If you’re getting spam texts about Texas real estate, you can report them to protect others:
+Get scam texts about Texas real estate?
+You can report them to help other people:

-- Texas Attorney General’s Office: Report fraudulent or deceptive texts to the Attorney General.
+- Texas Attorney General’s Office: Send fake or false texts to the Attorney General.

 What are the common red flags of fraudulent real estate text offers?